energyquantified/eq-python-client/docs/userguide/pandas.rst

 it defaults to be blank.
 The user can override this name by setting a custom name (see below).

-**Instance or contract** is set (defaults to blank) when the time series has is an instance (forecast) or when the response is an OHLC series converted to a time series:
+**Instance or contract** is set (defaults to blank) when the time series is an instance (forecast) or when the response is an OHLC series converted to a time
+series:

  * For *instances*, this column header is set to ``<issued> <tag>``, like so:
    ``2020-10-16 00:00 ec``.